 - 12.1.1.
 Shropshire Council concentrates most of its winter service resources on the defined network.
 The defined network comprises approximately 28% of the total highway network and consists of all 'A' and 'B' roads, and localised high risk sections of other roads. - 12.1.2.
-The Minimum Winter Network is the Resilient Network as defined by the Highways Infrastructure Asset Management Plan and is the minimum that will be treated in cases of exceptional circumstances. - 12.1.3.
+The Minimum Winter Network is the Resilient Network as defined by the Highways Asset Management Plan and would be the minimum that would be treated in cases of exceptional circumstances. - 12.1.3.
 The defined network is based upon the general maintenance hierarchy, but has been adapted to take into account the factors identified by "Well Managed Infrastructure".
 The highways hierarchy attempts to classify the elements of the network according to its level of use or strategic importance. - 12.1.4.
-The greatest used, or most important roads: - a) All Strategic Routes - b) All Main Distributors
+The greatest used, or most important roads, are at the top of the hierarchy; - a) All Strategic Routes - b) All Main Distributors - c) Secondary Distributors - d) Link Roads (some access routes and other high risk sites)

-- c) Secondary Distributors - d) Link Roads (some access routes and other high risk sites) - 12.1.5.
-Roads in category c) and d) will considered for risk assessment in accordance with the table shown in Appendix 1 in order to determine if they should be added to either the defined network or secondary network. - 12.1.6.
-During prolonged periods of low temperatures when ice forms priority will be given to treatment of the minimum winter network, defined network and secondary routes.
+- 12.1.5.
+Roads in category c) and d) will be considered for risk assessment in accordance with the table shown in Appendix 1 to determine if they should be added to either the defined network or secondary network.
+The risk assessment is carried out when changes are proposed to the treated network. - 12.1.6.
+During prolonged periods of low temperatures when ice forms, priority will be given to treatment of the minimum winter network, defined network and secondary routes.
 The remaining part of the network will therefore only be treated as resources permit.